Crafters and jewelry fans alike will love Origami Owl…

 To start your journey you need to purchase an Origami Owl business kit:

-Through selling items and recruiting new members you receive:
+Through selling items and recruiting new members you can:

-- An opportunity to build your team and make income mentoring others
+- Build your team and make income mentoring others

 Some other stuff potential sales reps should know: